KJB - "No man hath seen God at any time; THE ONLY BEGOTTEN SON, which is in the bosom of the Father, he hath declared him."

 Many foreign language Bible read "the only begotten SON" including the Anglo-Saxon Gospels Corpus Christi Manuscript 140 circa 1000 A.D. and the Hatton Mss.
 38 from 1200 A.D.
 Even though we can hardly read this predecessor to the English language, yet we can clearly make out the word SON - "bute se akennede SUNE", the Spanish Sagradas Escrituras 1569, Cipriano de Valera 1602, the Reina Valera 1909-2011 - "A Dios nadie le vió jamás: el unigénito Hijo, que está en el seno del Padre, él le declaró."

-Even the Revised Version 1885 and American Standard Version 1901, which introduced thousands of radical changes in the New Testament based on the Alexandrian texts, did not follow Sinaiticus/Vaticanus here but stuck with the Traditional Text.
-It wasn't till the NASB appeared on the scene that the false reading of "the only begotten God" was introduced.
+Even the Revised Version 1881 and American Standard Version 1901, which introduced thousands of radical changes in the New Testament based on the Alexandrian texts, did not follow Sinaiticus/Vaticanus here but stuck with the Traditional Text.
+The NASB was the first major and widely accepted version to appear on the scene that the false reading of "the only begotten God" was introduced.

 2. "The only begotten God" NASB, Jehovah Witness New World Translation 2013 - "No man has seen God at any time, the only begotten god, who is at the Father's side, he has explained him."